ali-pour-amir/ali-pour-amir.github.io/_pages/about.md

 - Authentication and Authorization in Agentic AI.
 - Data Privacy in Distributed Machine Learning.
 - Blackbox Heuristic and Meta-Heuristic Optimization methods.
-- Machine Learning at the Edge.
+- Federated Learning at the Edge.
 - Optimizing Task Placement and Scheduling in Federated Learning Ecosystems.
 - Task Automation with Agentic AI, MCP, and A2A protocols.